feather-rs/feather/docs/architecture.md

 It's not possible to send packets from the `feather-common` crate.
 Instead, you should trigger an event and handle it in `feather-server`.

+### Sending packets to nearby players

+Some packets should be sent to all players that can see a given entity, or all players that can see a given block.
+Use `Server::broadcast_nearby_with` for this.

 ### Receiving packets

-Packets are hanlded in `crates/server/src/packet_handlers.rs`.
+Packets are handled in `crates/server/src/packet_handlers.rs`.
 Add the necessary match arm and implement your packet handler.

 ### Further questions